svancjan/CTUFEE-quanser-competition-2024/README.md

 # How to run
 Whole program is divided into two workspaces.
 One has to contain Windows OS, which will run Quanser Interactive Labs and compute desired control action to the simulation (shall use QCarCommunication folder, then run file QCarReadout.py).
 Other workspace should preferably run on Linux OS.
 This workspace is in ROS2 environment and handles, vision, and lateral planning (runned via ros2 launch described below).
 On both systems multiple libraries for python has to be installed.
 Except for standard libraries (numpy, etc.), there are others, which are present in the requirements.txt file.
 In the Linux machine, ROS2 environment has to be installed.
 After that, ROS2 has to be sourced, and built (colcon build --symlink-install).
-Then one has to source th elocal workspace, and run the program using prepared launch file (ros2 launch ctu_quanser_comp startup_launch.py).
+Then one has to source the local workspace, and run the program using prepared launch file (ros2 launch ctu_quanser_comp startup_launch.py).
-Also static IP addresses are used for the communication via local network (tested with ethernet).
-Static IP addresses were used, Linux machine has IP address 169.254.165.100, Windows 169.254.165.200, both netmasks are 255.255.0.0.
+Static IP addresses are used for the communication via local network (tested with ethernet).
+Linux machine has IP address 169.254.165.100, Windows 169.254.165.200, both netmasks are 255.255.0.0.